Table of Contents

 The Roomba 980

 The Roomba 980 has an advanced Gen 3 motor inside that gives 10x more air suction power in Performance Mode or when the robot detects carpet (compared to 600series).
-The Carpet Boost Mode is a very new feature; it provides deeper cleaning on carpets by boosting air power.
-The powerful motor and rubber rollers capture 99% of dust, mites, and allergens as small as 10 microns.
+The Carpet Boost Mode provides deeper cleaning on carpets by boosting air power.
+The powerful motor, HEPA filter, and rubber rollers capture 99% of dust, mites, and allergens as small as 10 microns.
 Also, it works up to 120 minutes on one charge instead of 75 or even 60 minutes offered by previous models.
 With iRobot’s newest feature, the device will get back to its charge station and then finish its job.
-Does the longer battery life even matter?
-If you are not home, who cares if it takes a break after 75 or 120 minutes to recharge?
-For people with a big household, it makes sense to spend money on the Roomba 980, since it will recharge once to clean the whole area while the Roomba 960 would recharge two or more times.
-It is also equipped with two Virtual Wall Barrier accessories instead of just one.
-It supports Wi-Fi, has the iRobot Home app, and is compatible with Alexa or Google Assistant.
+It is also equipped with two Virtual Wall Barrier accessories instead of one.

 Why you need to buy the Roomba 980